 Who loved each other well enough not to live beside a ditch.

 Parents who through thick and thin, would have truly stuck it out,

-So the children, including me, could grow up and known them, just about.
+So children, like me, could grow, and known them, just about.

 My body would have never been that chubby, extra large,

 Slim, trim, strong and swift, be like the hero in cavalry charge.

 Every one would call me 'Albert,' for that's where my mind be at,